Blackburn Skua: Design

-In terms of its configuration, the Blackburn Skua was a low-wing cantilever monoplane of all-metal construction.
-Its fuselage drew upon the design of the Blackburn Shark, an earlier biplane, making extensive use of flush-rivetted Alclad.
-It was internally divided into two water-tight compartments, one under the pilot's cockpit and the other beneath the gunner's cockpit, that to provide sufficient buoyancy in the event of a forcing landing upon the sea.
-For the same reason, the crew compartments were also watertight upon the edges of the cockpit.
-The fuselage was stressed to withstand catapult-assisted takeoffs and arrested landings aboard aircraft carriers; a hydraulic dampening device was incorporated into the hook.
+The Blackburn Skua was configured as a low-wing cantilever monoplane of all-metal construction.
+Its fuselage drew on the design of the Blackburn Shark, an earlier biplane, making extensive use of flush-riveted Alclad.
+It was internally divided into two water-tight compartments beneath the pilot's and gunner's cockpits to provide sufficient buoyancy in the event of a forcing landing at sea.
+For the same reason, the crew compartments were also watertight up to the edges of the cockpit.
+The fuselage was stressed to withstand catapult-assisted takeoffs and arrested landings aboard aircraft carriers; a hydraulic damping device was incorporated in the hook.

 The mainplane, both the structure and covering of which was also composed of Alclad, was built as three separate units.
 The twin-spar heavy centre section was bolted beneath the fuselage to form the bottom of the watertight compartment.
 The outer wing panels, which tapered in both plan and thickness, ended in detachable upswept tips and were sealed between the main spars to form additional watertight compartments.
 Recesses in the lower surface of the wing accommodated modified Zap flaps that were used to shorten takeoff runs, steepen glides, and limit the aircraft's speed during steep dives.
 Balanced ailerons were fitted, which used inset hinges with mass balance assistance.